 Alternatively, you might work on earning from your own website.
 There are various ways to do this, including simply running ads from Google AdSense (or the many Google AdSense alternatives).
 But, as you’re focused on DJing already, you might want to try the affiliate marketing angle.

 Affiliate marketing is a way to earn by promoting products.
 You don’t need to own any of the items yourself, you’re just directing people to where they can buy them.
 If someone makes a purchase, you earn a commission.
 It’s as simple as that.

 There are many different ways to go about this, but one method might simply be focusing on the music or DJ industry.
 For example, you might build a site that teaches people how to be a DJ from the ground up.

 As part of this, you could recommend various pieces of equipment, including ones that you use yourself.
 You might even include various videos and clips on the site.
 There are plenty of music-related affiliate programs that may be useful for this type of site.

 This overall approach has various advantages.
 For one thing, some pieces of DJ equipment are fairly expensive.
 As a result, you might end a decent amount from any sales that you make.
 The focus of the site would also help you promote yourself as a DJ.
 In fact, you might find that you get interest in your work from entirely unexpected angles.

 Earning More As A DJ

 Simply making money is only part of the process.
 You’ll also want to expand your business over time and increase your income.
+A good DJ can pretty easily make $500 or more in a weekend, which is a lot more than most other side gigs can grab.
 There are various key steps for doing this.